yjiang1234/SyntheticImageGenerator/matlab/README.md

 **4. Gaussian Blur**: The fluorescent image is blurred with Gaussian method to mimic the fluorescent glow effect.

+**5. Gaussian Noises**: A Gaussian noise that affects every pixel independently are added to the image to mimic microscope camera noise.

-**5. Labeling:** Each ellipse has a unique label in the instance segmentation image.
+**6. Labeling:** Each ellipse has a unique label in the instance segmentation image.

-**6. Saving output:** The generated image (fluorescent image in uint16 and labeled image as uint8) are saved as PNG files
+**7. Saving output:** The generated image (fluorescent image in uint16 and labeled image as uint8) are saved as PNG files

 ## Requirements:
 MATLAB: This script requires MATLAB with the Image Processing Toolbox.